Art or Crap - Literally? Decoding Artist's Shit by Piero Manzoni

 Manzoni’s critical and metaphorical reification of the artist’s body, its processes, and products, pointed the way towards an understanding of the persona of the artist and the product of the artist’s body as a consumable object.
 The Merda d’artista, the artist’s shit, dried naturally and canned ‘with no added preservatives’, was the perfect metaphor for the bodied and disembodied nature of artistic labor: the work of art as fully incorporated raw material, and its violent expulsion as a commodity.
 Manzoni understood the creative act as part of the cycle of consumption: as a constant reprocessing, packaging, marketing, consuming, reprocessing, packaging, ad infinitum.

-Artist’s Shit – The Content
+Artist’s Shit – The Content of a Work of Art

 The information regarding the sold cans of Piero Manzoni’s Artist’s Shit is not known, although a receipt dated 23 August 1962 proves that one can was sold to poet Alberto Lùcia for 30 grams of 18-carat gold.
 This decision is affiliated with the tradition of artists like such as Marcel Duchamp or Yves Klein to act as alchemists.